 What a treat to be welcomed into the test kitchen of the National Cattleman’s Beef Association offices.
 And thank you to Sprouts Farmer’s Market for organizing a group of us for a gala holiday cooking event which was coined as #sproutsholidaymeatup.

-Our mission was to learn the art of the holy grail of beef cuts, Prime Rib and to be reminded that cooking a prime rib roast is not as complicated as one might suppose.
+Our mission was to learn the art of the holy grail of beef cuts, Boneless Prime Rib Roast and to be reminded that cooking one is not as complicated as one might suppose.

 The Chefs were so complete with their hands-on prime rib cooking demo that even a novice cook could have walked away with the confidence that a beautiful prime rib dinner is not all that complicated.

-This boneless prime rib roast recipe works because we were in the kitchen with chefs that work with and develop beef recipes all day long.
+This method to cooking a boneless prime rib roast works because we were in the kitchen with chefs that work with and develop beef recipes all day long.
 That’s all they do … they’re experts.